 Call Web Services

-Similar in nature to REST services, Web services can be called from jobs and workflows.
+Similar in nature to REST services, Web services can be called from workflows.
 Use Flux to:

 - Invoke Web services (SOAP/HTTP) defined using WSDL